AustinLBuchanan/ColumnGenerationColoring/README.md

 # Column Generation for Graph Coloring
-A (quick and dirty) implementation of column generation for graph coloring.
+A quick and dirty implementation of column generation for graph coloring--done just as a coding exercise in an afternoon.

 The IP formulation is:

 min \sum_s x_s
 \sum_{s:i \in s} x_s >= 1 for all vertices i